 Prior to joining the CCSA, Giorgia worked for a European political foundation in Brussels, supporting the communications activities of a network of 46 members.
 Giorgia holds a Master’s Degree in European Affairs from the Free University of Brussels (IEE-ULB).

 Meghann Kissane is the Communications and Events Officer at CCSA.
-Prior to joining CCSA, Meghann worked in Brussels as Communications Advisor for SolarPower Europe, the European solar power association.
+Prior to joining CCSA, Meghann worked in Brussels as Communications Advisor at SolarPower Europe, the European solar power association.

-Meghann is a graduate of the University of Limerick, Ireland with a BA in Applied Languages, majoring in German, Spanish and French.
+Meghann is a graduate of the University of Limerick, Ireland with a BA in Applied Languages, majoring in French, Spanish and German.

 Judith Shapiro joined the Carbon Capture & Storage Association in September 2006 to support the Association’s activities in CCS policy and communications, and represents the interests of the CCSA members in promoting the business of CCS.
 Judith has been with the Association since its launch in March 2006, and has assisted in establishing the Association to become the leading voice of the CCS industry, both in the UK and internationally, thus ensuring that CCS is now regarded as a credible low-carbon energy technology for the future.